jonhelge/async_hdlc_frame/README.md

 **Note:** This implementation provides a minimalistic and functional HDLC framing mechanism.
 However, it's worth noting that it does not cover the full HDLC specification

-**Inspiration:** This is more or less an implementation on what is outlined in this stack owerflow post: https://stackoverflow.com/a/815813
+**Inspiration:** This is more or less an implementation on what is outlined in this stackoverflow post: https://stackoverflow.com/a/815813

 ## Features